apawlik/2014-11-27-elixiruk-manchester/lessons/R/01-starting-with-data.md

 0,1,1,3,3,1,3,5,2,4,4,7,6,5,3,10,8,10,6,17,9,14,9,7,13,9,12,6,7,7,9,6,3,2,2,4,2,0,1,1
 </code></pre></div>

-**this is no the way people learn!, first want to feel comfortable with the data describing it - format, columns, type of data in each column, does it have nulls as this needs special processing**

 ### Aim
 We want to *plot the average inflammation per day across all patients* using R (of course)